Hard Work & Determination

 Sports & Broadcasting

-Multi Emmy Award winner Michele Tafoya joined the NBC Sports Group in 2011 as a sideline reporter for Sunday Night Football after more than a decade at ABC/ESPN, where she saw her profile rise steadily since 2000 through a variety of on-air roles, most notably as a reporter for Monday Night Football and ABC’s coverage of the NBA Championships.
-Tafoya is a part of NBC’s Olympic coverage and has served as the sideline reporter for NBC's coverage of Super Bowl XLVI, XLIX, LII, and ABC’s coverage of Super Bowl XL.
+Multi Emmy Award winner Michele Tafoya joined the NBC Sports Group from 2011-2022 as a sideline reporter for Sunday Night Football after more than a decade at ABC/ESPN, where she saw her profile rise steadily since 2000 through a variety of on-air roles, most notably as a reporter for Monday Night Football and ABC’s coverage of the NBA Championships.
+Tafoya was a part of NBC’s Olympic coverage and has served as the sideline reporter for NBC's coverage of Super Bowl XLVI, XLIX, LII, LVI, and ABC’s coverage of Super Bowl XL.
 Now, Tafoya is going into politics, co-chairing a Minnesota gubernatorial campaign.

 After serving as the sideline reporter for ABC Sports' Monday Night Football for two seasons (2004-05), Tafoya joined ESPN's Monday Night Football in 2006.
 In the fall of 2008, Tafoya made the difficult decision to step down from her NBA reporter role to spend more time with her family.